Knowledge Level: Beginner

 As with pacing, your fuelling strategy for pre, during and after long rides is something that you should have practiced, refined and nailed down in training.

-Stick to your plan religiously, don’t do anything different and, if you’re unsure what food will be available at feed stations or haven’t been able to try the products on offer in training, plan to be self-sufficient.
+Stick to your plan religiously, don’t do anything different and, if you are unsure what food will be available at feed stations or haven’t been able to try the products on offer in training, plan to be self-sufficient.

-Pacing and fuelling are intrinsically linked so, if you push harder than you’re used to, your fuelling strategy will probably fail.
+Pacing and fuelling are intrinsically linked so, if you push harder than you are used to, your fuelling strategy will probably fail.
 This will leave you feeling boated, unable to stomach food and potentially with gastric distress.

 Unwise clothing choices

-It’s always better to have too much spare clothing rather than too little, especially if your sportive takes in mountainous or upland roads.
-A sweltering day in the valleys can easily be freezing up high and getting chilled on a long descent can easily end your ride.
-At the very least always carry a windproof gilet but, with modern wind and waterproof jackets packing down so small and weighing so little, consider carrying something slightly more substantial.
-Arm and leg/knee warmers are great on mixed days and for cool early morning starts and a pair of full finger gloves and a windproof beanie for under your helmet can make a real difference when descending.
+It is always better to have too much spare clothing rather than too little, especially if your sportive takes in mountainous or upland roads.
+A sweltering day in the valleys can easily be cold up high and getting chilled on a long descent can easily end your ride.
+At the very least always carry a windproof gilet.
+Arm and leg/knee warmers are great on mixed days and a pair of full finger gloves and a windproof beanie for under your helmet can make a real difference when descending

 Don’t rely completely on the route being 100% correctly way-marked.
 Route markings are sometimes tampered with or removed and, when riding hard, it can be easy to miss a turn.
 Study the route beforehand, print out a map as back-up, make some key turn instructions to tape to your stem and, if available, download a .gpx file onto your GPS device or mobile phone.
-Make sure you attend and listen to the pre-event briefing, pay particular attention to any last minute route alterations and make sure you know what colour route markers you’re following.
-Many sportives have different markers for different length routes and, in popular riding areas, signs for other previous events may have been left up.
-Finally, don’t just mindlessly follow the rider ahead or the group you’re in.
-Keep a keen eye on the road ahead and constantly cross reference with information you have.
-If something doesn’t quite tally, don’t just carry on riding, stop and check it out.
+Make sure you attend and listen to the pre-event briefing, pay particular attention to any last minute route alterations and make sure you know what colour route markers you are following

-Some nerves the night before and on the morning of an event aren’t a bad thing but you need to ensure they don’t impact of your final preparations.
+Some nerves aren’t a bad thing but you need to ensure they don’t impact of your final preparations.
 The best way to do this is to try and make sure that all your kit, equipment and food is checked, laid out and methodically packed the night before the event.
 Work logically through the list and go to bed reassured that everything is packed and ready to go.
-Don’t stress if you have trouble sleeping, studies have shown that a single poor night’s sleep has little, if any, effect on physical performance the following day.
 Give yourself plenty of time in the morning and go through exactly the same routine as you would before a long training ride.
-Have confidence in the training you’ve done and avoid getting sucked into nervous pre-ride “who’s done how many miles” conversations with other riders.
+Have confidence in the training you’ve done and avoid getting sucked into “who’s done how many miles” conversations with other riders

-Not starting is the easiest way to not finish and, although reasons such as illness or a family emergency can’t be avoided, many non-starts are down to poor logistical preparations.
-Follow all the tips above about minimising nerves, give yourself plenty of time if travelling on the morning of the event, set a couple of alarms or, if you’re planning on staying over near to the event, book your accommodation plenty of time in advance.
-Avoid nervous start line fiddling with your bike, the last thing you need is a stripped seat-clamp bolt five minutes before the off and, if you’re riding with friends who you know are slightly chaotic in their preparations, just look after yourself and roll off when you’re ready.
+Give yourself plenty of time if travelling on the morning of the event, set a couple of alarms or, if you are planning on staying over near to the event, book your accommodation plenty of time in advance.
+Avoid nervous start line fiddling with your bike, the last thing you need is a stripped seat-clamp bolt five minutes before the off and, if you are riding with friends who you know are slightly chaotic in their preparations, just look after yourself and roll off when you are ready

 If it still doesn’t go to plan

-You could follow all of the above to the letter and, due to some uncontrollable factor, still not have the ride you were hoping for.
-If this happens, take any positives, you may still have got a decent training ride in, learn from any mistakes you did make, honestly re-appraise your pre-event expectations and move on.
-The Sportive calendar is packed with events so, as long as you’re not injured, you’ll be able to find one to replace your ride that went wrong.
+Take any positives, you may still have got a decent training ride in, learn from any mistakes you did make, honestly re-appraise your pre-event expectations and move on.
+The sportive calendar is packed with events so, as long as you’re not injured, you will be able to find one to replace your ride that went wrong.